 Gay Things To Do In Edmonton

-The Traveling Tickle Trunk -- Not your typical sex toy store!
-This very queer-friendly space strives to create an atmosphere of comfort and fun where you can ask a\ your questions and get help choosing the right toy, but the team here is just as happy to let you explore on your own if that’s what you prefer.
+- The Traveling Tickle Trunk – Not your typical sex toy store!
+This very queer-friendly space strives to create an atmosphere of comfort and fun where you can ask your questions and get help choosing the right toy or queer underwear brands.
+However, the team here is just as happy to let you explore on your own if that’s what you prefer.
 The store is bright, open, and operated by friendly, knowledgeable staff, and on the shelves, you will find a working demonstration model of every product sold.

 Being a very liberal country when it comes to sexuality, almost every hotel and hostel in Edmonton can be considered open to LGBT guests.